 Getting a new puppy is an exciting time for lots of families.
 But with it brings many different emotions from wonder to worry.
 In some ways, puppies can be more challenging than children, but is there really such a thing as post puppy blues?
 Holidays4Dogs finds out.

-Interestingly, it is quite common to have a range of emotions when caring for new puppy.
-After all, he or she, is living breathing creature which you must now take care of and nurture.
-If you are feeling overwhelmed with your new puppy, or dog; you’re not alone.
+If you are feeling overwhelmed with your new puppy, or dog – you’re not alone.
 Many new pet parents experience the post puppy blues and it’s not unusual to feel a range of emotions which may include sadness, or even regret.

 Understanding new puppy owner emotions.